Help keep your children safe this spring

 The age group most at 'risk' of being injured on the roads as a pedestrian are children aged between 5 and 14 years of age, with the highest casualty rates occurring with children aged 12.
 Children are also at risk of being killed or injured on the roads as cyclists.
 Walking and cycling should continue to be promoted as healthy, enjoyable activities.
 The challenge is to give children the skills, understanding and confidence to deal with roads and traffic safely.
 As a minimum please ensure your children know how to cross the road safely, have taken a cycling proficiency course and always wear a seat belt when travelling in a car.
 All cyclists should wear a properly fitted cycle helmet.

-Network Rail are asking parents and guardians to help them explain and make clear the dangers of trespassing on the railway to their children, and to help them keep their children safe, by asking them to stay away from the tracks, especially during the lighter evenings and school holidays.
+Network Rail (opens in a new tab) are asking parents and guardians to help them explain and make clear the dangers of trespassing on the railway to their children, and to help them keep their children safe, by asking them to stay away from the tracks, especially during the lighter evenings and school holidays.
 The railway is extremely dangerous and along with other hazards, such as electrification of the lines, it poses potentially fatal consequences to anyone who trespasses.
 Apart from being very dangerous, it is illegal to trespass on the railway track.
 Too many people’s lives are lost or ruined because they decided to take risks on the tracks.
-For further advice and information visit the Network Rail website.